Back to Blog

 1. How do I search tweets by keyword only?

-Use the Twitter search bar or TweetStorm’s “Words” filter to include specific terms or phrases.
-For exact matches, use quotation marks or the Exact Phrase field in TweetStorm.
+Use Twitter search or TweetStorm's "Words" filter for specific terms.
+For exact matches, use quotation marks or TweetStorm's Exact Phrase field.

 2. Can I search tweets from a specific user?